Boren Scholarship

 UCB recipients!

-Prospective applicants must make an individual advising appointment with Alicia Hayes, the Boren Scholarship campus representative.
+Prospective applicants must make an individual advising appointment with Keila Diehl, the Boren campus representative.

 Eligibility Requirements

-• be a U.S. citizen at the time of application
+• a U.S. citizen at the time of the application deadline

 Selection Criteria